Skip to main content

 Testo

-The PhD offers two types of courses: core (including basic, monographic, and specialized) and transversal (including topics related to computer science, linguistics, and research management and enhancement).
-Most courses have a 10 hours-length.
+The PhD offers different types of courses: core, transversal (including topics related to computer science, linguistics, and research management and enhancement), and seminars.

-Year I: PhD students take 7 core courses, for a total of about 100 hours, and at least one transversal course.
+Year I: PhD students attend at least 7 core courses, at least one transversal course, and have the possibility to attend seminars.

-Year II: PhD students attend at least 5 core courses (at least 50 hours), and at least one transversal course.
+Year II: PhD students attend at least 7 core courses, at least one transversal course, and have the possibility to attend seminars.

-Year III: PhD students do not attend courses and mainly focus on the research project and the preparation of the doctoral thesis.
+Year III: PhD students mainly focus on the research project and the preparation of the doctoral thesis.
+They do not have to attend courses, nonetheless they have the possibility to attend seminars.

 Core didactic activities: